Jvanl2000/AP-Computer-Science-A/Section 1.1/Notes.md

 - Omitting `public` from the **class** definition does not affect the code execution.
 - Omitting `public` from the **`main` method** will result in a runtime exception such as:
 ```
-Error: Main method not found in class main, please define the main method as:
+Error: Main method not found in class MyProgram, please define the main method as:
     public static void main(String[] args)
 or a JavaFX application class must extend javafx.application.Application
 ```